The Mechanics and Architecture of How to Operate a Business

 Building Success or Hindering Opportunities

 Because your operations can either hinder your success (cost time and money) or can be a competitive advantage for your business (enabling you to align use of resources to priorities, monitor results, and adjust activities), you have to invest time and money into creating your business systems and processes.
 You need to identify how you want your business to operate and then get the right people/skills in the right positions, and ensure that how you do business makes people want to do business with you is important.
-Many customers have been lost after the sale to poor accounting, customer services, and after-the-sale activities.
-Many sales have been lost when prospects seek to do business with you and run into roadblocks caused by the mechanics of your business.
+Businesses lose many customers due to poor accounting, customer services, and after-the-sale activities.
+They also lose future sales when prospects encounter systemic roadblocks caused by the mechanics of your business.

 Key questions you should be asking about your operations include: